-Additionally, for an out-of-pocket expense to be eligible for reimbursement under this HRA, the underlying item or service must be covered by the Group Health Plan, and within the Group Health Plan's network.
-Unless otherwise specified in Section 3 of this Summary, the HRA will not reimburse you for out-of-pocket expenses related to treatment from healthcare providers who are not Top Providers-e.g., doctors who were not recommended to you by the Garner Services before you received care from such doctors.

-Garner will aim only to recommend providers that are within your Group Health Plan's provider network.
-But because your Group Health Plan may change its terms and network without notice to Garner, you should verify that any provider recommended to you by Garner is still in-network before you incur any expenses from that provider.
-You should also confirm that all of the services (e.g., procedures, tests) you receive are covered by your Group Health Plan, as your HRA won't cover out-of-network costs.
+Additionally, for Out-of-Pocket Medical Expenses to qualify for reimbursement under this HRA, the underlying item or service must be covered by your Group Health Plan, and the provider must be in-network with the Group Health Plan.
+Garner will aim only to add providers to your list of Approved Providers that are within your Group Health Plan's provider network.
+But because your Group Health Plan may change its terms and network without notice to Garner, you should verify that any provider on your list of Approved Providers is still in-network before you receive any care from that provider.
+You should also confirm that all of the care (e.g., procedures, tests) you receive is covered by your Group Health Plan, as any Out-of-Pocket Medical Expenses or other costs that you incur for care that is not covered by your Group Health Plan will not be eligible for reimbursement by the HRA.